 The Uniform Prudent Management of Institutional Funds Act ("UPMIFA") was enacted in Tennessee effective July 1, 2007.
 The Center has interpreted UPMIFA as requiring that the Center classify as net assets with donor restriction a) the original value of donor-restricted gifts to the endowment, b) the original value of subsequent donor-restricted gifts to the endowment, and c) accumulations to the endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
-The remaining portion of the donor-restricted endowment fund that is not classified in net assets with donor restriction is classified as net assets with donor restriction until those amounts are approved for expenditure by the board in a manner consistent with the standard of prudence prescribed by UPMIFA.
+The remaining portion of the donor-restricted endowment fund is classified as net assets with donor restriction until those amounts are approved for expenditure by the board in a manner consistent with the standard of prudence prescribed by UPMIFA.